Mazda 2 review - Engines, performance and drive

 It allows you to carry plenty of speed through corners thanks to the decent body control, but it does mean over rougher roads the ride can become unsettled, transmitting vibrations through to the cabin which makes some of the harder plastics buzz and fizz.
 But otherwise the driving experience is refined and comfortable enough to make the 2 an excellent long-distance cruiser, not just an urban runaround.
 The 2 is also impressively quiet and composed on the motorway, with little wind or road noise.

-The slick five-speed manual gearbox (only the more powerful 115PS engine has a ix-speed) draws you in further.
+The slick five-speed manual gearbox (only the more powerful 113bhp engine has a six-speed) draws you in further.
 You can slot upshifts easily as the throw is just the right length, and weighted nicely, too.
 However, the lack of torque becomes more of an issue around town and at lower speeds.
 It means the Mazda isn’t as flexible as a turbocharged supermini, so is a bit more taxing to drive.

 The Mazda 2 is no slouch though, and we recorded a 0-60mph time of 9.9 seconds when we tested the 90PS model.
 It also took 10.2 seconds to accelerate from 30-70mph.
 However, this performance is under full throttle, and in-gear the engine's lack of torque becomes much more noticeable.
+Mazda claims the 113bhp version is capable of reaching 62mph from a standstill in 9.1 seconds.

 The entry-level 74bhp petrol is adequate but it needs to be worked hard to get up to speed.
 However, at the national limit, this affordable petrol cruises well.